-ELEMENT 2010 CHARTER REQUIREMENTS 2018 MINING CHARTER REQUIREMENTS ELEMENT 2010 CHARTER REQUIREMENTS Services A minimum of 80% of a mining right holder's total expenditure on Services5 (excluding non-discretionary expenditure) must be sourced from South African Based companies, apportioned in the following manner - 50% of the total Services budget must be spent on Services supplied by HDP owned and controlled companies; 15% of the total Services budget must be spent on Services supplied by Woman Owned and Controlled Companies (as defined above); 5% of the total Services budget must be spent on Services supplied by Youth; and 10% of the total Services budget must be spent on Services supplied by BEE Compliant Companies.
+ELEMENT 2010 CHARTER REQUIREMENTS 2018 MINING CHARTER REQUIREMENTS ELEMENT 2010 CHARTER REQUIREMENTS 2018 MINING CHARTER REQUIREMENTS Services A minimum of 80% of a mining right holder's total expenditure on Services (excluding non-discretionary expenditure) must be sourced from South African Based companies, apportioned in the following manner - 50% of the total Services budget must be spent on Services supplied by HDP owned and controlled companies; 15% of the total Services budget must be spent on Services supplied by Woman Owned and Controlled Companies (as defined above); 5% of the total Services budget must be spent on Services supplied by Youth; and 10% of the total Services budget must be spent on Services supplied by BEE Compliant Companies.
 Compliance with the Services procurement targets set out above must be complied with progressively within a period of 5 years, and must also be met within the following transitional periods (calculated from the date on which the 2018 Mining Charter is published) - the first-year Services procurement budget is set at 70%; and the second-year Services procurement budget is set at 80%.
 Terms and conditions offered to Woman Owned and Controlled Companies and Youth relating to the procurement of goods and Services must not be less favourable than those offered to other suppliers.

-5 The term "Services" is defined as "services contracted by a right holder, or by a contractor on behalf of a right holder, including but not limited to: mining production services, drilling, mineral trading, mineral marketing, legal, shipping, transportation, information technology services, security, payroll, finance, medical, consulting, cleaning, insurance and any other services which are supplementary to the mine".
+The term "Services" is defined as "services contracted by a right holder, or by a contractor on behalf of a right holder, including but not limited to: mining production services, drilling, mineral trading, mineral marketing, legal, shipping, transportation, information technology services, security, payroll, finance, medical, consulting, cleaning, insurance and any other services which are supplementary to the mine".

 ELEMENT 2010 CHARTER REQUIREMENTS 2018 MINING CHARTER REQUIREMENTS Enterprise and Supplier Development Holders may invest in enterprise and supplier development against which they may offset their procurement obligations as follows - up to 30% of the total procurement budget on mining goods (excluding non-discretionary expenditure) may be offset against supplier development; and up to 10% of the total procurement budget on Services (excluding non-discretionary expenditure) may be offset against supplier and enterprise development.
-The offset of enterprise and supplier development mentioned above must be implemented as follows - a mining right holder may develop suppliers through Original Equipment Manufacturers as prescribed in the 2018 Mining Charter Implementation Guidelines; enterprise and supplier development may not be claimed as expenditure on enterprise development; three must be a written agreement between a right holder and the recipient of the supplier or enterprise development investment (the term of such agreement must be a minimum of 5 years).
+The offset of enterprise and supplier development mentioned above must be implemented as follows - a mining right holder may develop suppliers through Original Equipment Manufacturers as prescribed in the 2018 Mining Charter Implementation Guidelines; enterprise and supplier development must only be invested in HDP owned and controlled companies with a turnover of less than R50 million per annum; investment in supplier development may not be claimed as expenditure on enterprise development; there must be a written agreement between a right holder and the recipient of the supplier or enterprise development must be a minimum of 5 years).
 Research and Development Mining right holders must spend a minimum of 70% of their total research and development budget on South African based research and development entities, either in the public or private sector.
 Processing of Samples Mining right holders must only utilise South African based companies or facilities for the analysis of 100% of all mineral samples across the mining value chain.
 Mining right holders may not conduct sample analysis using foreign based facilities or companies without the prior written consent of the Minister (as prescribed in the 2018 Mining Charter Implementation Guidelines).